 Here are several examples of AI-based enterprise security solutions in action:

 The best way to protect your endpoints from attackers is to identify and stop the attack before it ever starts.
 By using enterprise endpoint security solutions, you can use field-proven AI to inspect any application attempting to execute on an endpoint before it executes.
 Within milliseconds, the machine learning model running on the endpoint determines if the executable is malicious or safe.
 If malicious, the executable is blocked from running, thwarting the attacker’s attempt to compromise the endpoint.

 Memory-based attacks are on the rise as attackers realize the ease with which memory can be exploited to achieve their goals.
-Many security products have no ability to prevent these types of attacks, but with AI-based endpoint security solutions, memory protection is included.
-When an attacker attempts to escalate privileges, undertake process injection, or make use of an endpoint’s memory inappropriately by other means, your solution will identify and prevent it immediately.
+Many endpoint security suites and products cannot prevent these types of attacks, but with AI-based endpoint security solutions, memory protection is included.
+When an attacker attempts to escalate privileges, undertake process injection, or make use of an endpoint’s memory inappropriately by other means, your endpoint solution will identify and prevent it immediately.

 Malicious Email Attachments

 Phishing attacks are still one of the most effective ways attackers gain access to an endpoint and your business.
-Employees unwittingly open malicious attachments, thinking they are legitimate and enable attackers to undertake any number of malevolent actions.
+Employees unwittingly open malicious attachments, thinking they are legitimate, and enable attackers to undertake any number of malevolent actions.
 With AI-based endpoint security solutions, weaponized attachments are identified and blocked automatically.
 If a document, for example, includes a VBA macro deemed to be risky, it will be blocked from executing.
-This protection adds an additional layer of security, protecting employees from becoming the victim of an attacker and introducing a compromise to your environment.
+This advanced threat protection, also adds a layer of security, protecting employees from becoming the victim of an attacker, and introducing a compromise to your environment.

 Devise Usage Enforcement